Procrastinating is one of the most common time management problems.

 Another idea could be playing games on your computer during that time.
 That way, you’re still working on something, but it’s also a nice fun break to get your mind off things and take the edge off.

-Another good thing to keep in mind about expecting outcomes is that every project has a different outcome.
-If you’re working on a history paper, for example, the most likely outcome will be getting a certain grade, but maybe once or twice, there might not be enough information available, and you’ll get less than an A. Not every project will have the best result, so always expect unexpected outcomes!
+Another good thing to keep in mind about expecting outcomes is that every project has a different effect.
+Not every project will have the best result, so always expect unexpected consequences!
+If you’re working on a history paper, for example, the most likely outcome will be getting a specific grade, but maybe once or twice, there might not be enough information available, and you’ll get less than an A.

 The best thing to do is focus on getting better instead of trying for the perfect grade because then you’ll end up working hard with no reward in sight except for yourself and how far you’ve come and what you learned from this experience.